The SRG/eROSITA All-Sky Survey: Large-scale view of the Centaurus cluster: Data reduction and analysis

 \subsection{Spectral analysis}

-The source and background spectra, as well as their Ancillary Response Files (ARFs) and the Response Matrix Files (RMFs), were extracted using \texttt{eSASS} \texttt{srctool} task.
-We performed all spectral fitting in \texttt{XSPEC} \citep{XSPEC} version: 12.12.0.
+The source and background spectra, as well as their ancillary response files (ARF) and response matrix files (RMFs), were extracted using \texttt{eSASS} \texttt{srctool} task.
+We performed all spectral fittings using the X-ray spectral fitting package \citep[\texttt{XSPEC},][]{XSPEC} version: 12.12.0.
 The spectral fitting procedure follows closely the steps described in \cite{Veronica_2024}, except for the additional CXB component to account for the eROSITA Bubble emission (Sect.~\ref{sec:erobubble}) and the used PIB model version.
 We summarize the spectral fitting procedure below.

 The full spectral fitting model is